Creating a File-based Translation Memory

 - The full file name and path.

 - The source and target language.
-The language is specified through the CultureInfo, which is created by the GetCultureInfo method.
-This method takes the language locale as string parameter.
-To create a TM with the language direction English (US) -> German, provide en-US and de-DE as parameters.
-Note that providing an invalid locale string (e.g. en-DE) will throw an exception.
+Use CultureInfo, which you create with GetCultureInfo.
+Pass the language locale as a string.
+To create a TM with the language direction English (US) -> German, use en-US and de-DE.
+An invalid locale string, such as en-DE, throws an exception.

 private FuzzyIndexes GetFuzzyIndexes()